 3. The analytical workload is heavy enough to be separated such that if executed in your OLTP database, it can cause problems in transaction processing.

-4. Maintaining unique key constraints can be done at the application level and database level validation is not required.
+4. Maintaining unique key constraints can be done at the application level, and database-level validation is not required.

 5. The customer is well versed with DIST KEYs and SORT KEYs to extract maximum performance out of Redshift.